chauser/CameraConfiguration/README.md

 ### Setting stream defaults
 Remember that the stream default settings are the frame rate and mode from the camera's VideoMode and no compression.
 The defaults for a particular stream can be set either in robot code for the roboRIO and on the Video Settings web page of the Raspberry Pi.
 Here's how to do it in code for the first camera.
 (There's no explicit WPILib documentation for this technique which takes advantage of starting the server based on an already-created Camera object.
 This is the only way I could figure out that gave access to both the Camera object and MjpegServer object -- and you need to have both in order to fully configure the system.)
+**The code below currently does not work -- the camera doesn't appear on NetworkTables as it should**
 ```
 UsbCamera cam = new UsbCamera("First Camera", 0); // the string is an arbitary name, 0 is the device number
 cam.setVideoMode(VideoMode.PixelFormat.kMJPEG, 640, 480, 30); // camera is 640x480 at 30fps